yossilu/ActiveFence/README.md

 - local redis on default port is required

 #### Explanation
-Created an architechture of files, server at the top, then we will have "Redis" and "Rate Limiting" services the rate limiter works with token bucket so it could limit requests per second, token bucket works as a bucket that keep refilling itself while watching for the right amount.
+Created an architechture of files, server at the top, then we will have "Redis" and "Rate Limiting" services controllers and routes.
+The rate limiter works with token bucket so it could limit requests per second, token bucket works as a bucket that keep refilling itself while watching for the right amount.
 In addition I've implemented a redis solution inside the token bucket rate limiter in order to maintain an expire time for each individual using the api, and it could be used in a distributed system.